liapatiso95-ctrl/character-sheet/spells.md

 The awakened beast or plant is Charmed by you for 30 days or until you or your companions do anything harmful to it.
 When the Charmed condition ends, the awakened creature chooses whether to remain friendly to you, based on how you treated it while it was Charmed.

 ***At Higher Levels.*** When you cast this spell using a Spell Slot of 6th level or higher, you can apply one of the following additional effects to the awakened creature for each slot level above 5th: increase its Hit Points by 2d10; increase its Intelligence by 2 points; increase its movement Speed by 10 feet.

-{{descriptive
-{{font-family:WalterTurncoat Awaken, a spell of mystical metamorphosis, weaves a tale of magic's communion with the essence of nature.
-Through an intricate ritual with a precious agate, the caster imbues a creature or plant of significant size with profound consciousness.
-Once bereft of cognition or possessing mere remnants of understanding, these beings awaken to a state of awareness akin to mortals, endowed with newfound intelligence, mobility, and senses reminiscent of humanity.
-Bound to the caster by a fleeting charm, they reciprocate kindness for thirty days or until harmed, retaining autonomy thereafter.
-At heightened levels, the caster may bestow additional blessings, illuminating the spell's potential to foster unity between sentient beings and the natural world, a testament to the transformative power of magic's embrace.}}
-}}

 \page